 Criteria Description/Data Max Points/ Category 1.
 Within a community of concern A Community of Concern is a census block group that has a high proportion of two or more protected classes, such as racial minorities, low-income groups, persons with disabilities, and those with limited English proficiency.
 Nine different characteristics are considered by the Hillsborough MPO.
 Parks in communities with the most protected classes would receive the most points.
 35 / Equity 2.
 Limited prior investment City of Tampa and Hillsborough County Capital Improvement program projects were considered.
 Parks located in areas where there are no planned investments would receive the most points.
 5 / Equity 3.
 Within a half mile of a Top 50 Corridor The Vision Zero Plan identifies 50 Corridors in the County that experience disproportionally high rates of fatal and serious injury collisions (KSI).
 Parks in close proximity to these corridors would receive priority.
 20 / Safety 4.
-Number of Bike/Ped KSIs within a half mile 3 7 3 11 5.
-Proximity to more than 50 hard braking events in a month This can be an indicator of a sheed limit or brevailing travel 6.
-Density of residents within a half mile 7.
-Density of jobs within a half mile Based on census data to consider the relative amount of people who would benefit from an improvement.
+Number of Bike/Ped KSIs within a half mile , , , , , , , , , , , , , , , , , , , , 5.
+Proximity to more than 50 hard braking events in a month Connected vehicle data was obtained at a countywide level and locations of routine hard braking were identified, as this can be an indicator of a speed limit or prevailing travel.
+6. Density of residents within a half mile lents Based on census data to consider the relative amount of people who would benefit from an improvement.
+7. Density of jobs within a half mile Based on census data to consider the relative amount of people who would benefit from an improvement.
 5 / Other 8.
 Within a half mile of a school/library/community activity hub Project could provide co-benefits to other nearby activity centers.
-5 / Other It is important to hear from the community, and if a park is closed, or large volume of use is not expected during the study period, we may not fully capture how people in the community engage with the park, what access challenges they have, and ideas they have for improvement.
+5 / Other 9.
+Ease of public engagement during project time frame It is important to hear from the community, and if a park is closed, or large volume of use is not expected during the study period, we may not fully capture how people in the community engage with the park, what access challenges they have, and ideas they have for improvement.
 5 / Other (allocated after initial ranking)